-Alice Morgan Communications (Fergusons Cove) Alice Morgan is a conservationist, mother, hiker, and biker who lives in Fergusons Cove.
+Alice Morgan, President (Fergusons Cove) Alice Morgan is a conservationist, mother, hiker, and biker who lives in Fergusons Cove.
 Alice brings over 10 years of experience working in conservation and environmental advocacy in Nova Scotia.
 She joined the board of the McIntosh Run Watershed Association in 2016 as a way to help steward the diverse ecosystem in her backyard.
 Alice is inspired by the inclusive and positive approach undertaken by MRWA.

 Andrew Warkenton, Vice-President (Armdale) I’m a Mechanical Engineering Professor at Dalhousie University.
 In 2016, I found out about the great work that MRWA has been doing preserving the watershed and all the creatures living in it by promoting it as a community resource and making it more accessible to the public.
 Immediately, I decided to learn how to mountain bike and have spent countless hours exploring the watershed on foot and by bike.
 I’m grateful for the opportunity to give back to the local community by helping to maintain and grow the trail network and by serving on MRWA’s Board of Directors.

 Peter Dodge, Treasurer (Williams Lake) I’m a retired engineer and former global program manager, enjoying the benefits of living near the watershed since my return to Nova Scotia in 2011.
 A regular hiker, new mountain biker and frequent volunteer trail builder, I joined MRWA because of its commitment to providing public access along with strong stewardship of this unique wilderness area.